ThinkEQ/assembly-solutions-ltd/src/pages/news/paulino-achieves-10-years-service.md

         \

-        Since moving from Portugal to the UK, Joao very quickly became a strong part of the ASL family - a quality-driven team leader and super skilled at making control panels and wiring harnesses.\
+        Since moving from Portugal to the UK, Paulino very quickly became a strong part of the ASL family - a quality-driven team leader and super skilled at making control panels and wiring harnesses.\

         \